openmrs/openmrs-contrib-android-client/README.md

 ### Summary:
 1. Add Dark mode to the app
 2. Provider management: admins can now find, add, edit and delete providers
+3. Refactor Repository names.
+4. Fix details not showing when searching patients

 ### Version 2.7.4
 ### Summary: